-Vitamin C (ascorbic acid) is a vitamin your body needs to form blood vessels, cartilage, muscle and collagen in bones.
+Vitamin C (ascorbic acid) is a nutrient your body needs to form blood vessels, cartilage, muscle and collagen in bones.
 Vitamin C is also vital to your body's healing process.

-An antioxidant, vitamin C might help protect your cells against the effects of free radicals — molecules produced when your body breaks down food or is exposed to tobacco smoke and radiation.
+Vitamin C is an antioxidant that helps protect your cells against the effects of free radicals — molecules produced when your body breaks down food or is exposed to tobacco smoke and radiation from the sun, X-rays or other sources.
 Free radicals might play a role in heart disease, cancer and other diseases.
 Vitamin C also helps your body absorb and store iron.

 Because your body doesn't produce vitamin C, you need to get it from your diet.
 Vitamin C is found in citrus fruits, berries, potatoes, tomatoes, peppers, cabbage, Brussels sprouts, broccoli and spinach.
 Vitamin C is also available as an oral supplement, typically in the form of capsules and chewable tablets.

-The recommended daily amount of vitamin C for adult men is 90 milligrams and for adult women is 75 milligrams.
+The recommended daily amount of vitamin C is 90 milligrams for adult men and 75 milligrams for adult women.

 Research on the use of vitamin C for specific conditions shows: